Ann Battelle: Early years

 Former U.S. National Champion and World Cup Champion, Olympian, and Olympic Freestyle pioneer Ann Battelle was born in New York, and raised outside Burlington, Vermont.
 She was brought up skiing, doing competitive gymnastics, and playing soccer in the early years of Title IX.
 Also a gifted student, Battelle was advanced in mathematics, was fluent in Spanish at a young age, and played the oboe.
 She was a member of her highly successful varsity soccer team at Champlain Valley Union High School, in Hinesburg, Vermont, as well as a member of the accomplished varsity gymnastics team.
 Additionally, she skied with friends every weekend possible and on vacations, where her skills with moguls were apparent early on.
 At Middlebury College, she played varsity soccer and continued to ski a great deal.
-Recruited by a former high school soccer coach turned moguls coach in Colorado, Battelle skied moguls competitively for the first time after she graduated from Middlebury College in 1989, when she was 21 years old.
+Recruited by a Ski moguls coach in Colorado, Battelle skied moguls competitively for the first time after she graduated from Middlebury College in 1989, when she was 21 years old.
 Less than three years later, Battelle competed in her first World Cup on her 24th birthday, on January 18, 1992, in Breckenridge, Colorado, where she placed 16th in Moguls.
-In the following two World Cups, she placed 5th and 7th (in Lake Placid, New York, on January 24, 2002, and in Oberjoch, Germany on February 1, 2002), which was good enough to earn her a spot on the US Olympic Team for the 1992 Albertville Olympics.
+In the following two World Cups, she placed 5th and 7th (in Lake Placid, New York, on January 24, 2002, and in Oberjoch, Germany on February 1, 2002), which earned her a spot on the US Olympic Team for the 1992 Albertville Olympics.